-A. Buggy JavaScript and advertising
+5.1 Buggy JavaScript and advertising

 The effects of JavaScript throttling on power are most extreme in cases where the JavaScript in question is buggy, typically resulting in an event handler being especially long, or going into an infinite loop.
-To evaluate this, we crafted an intentionally buggy test site with the following JavaScript, which is run before any text is displayed on the page.
+To evaluate this, we crafted an intentionally buggy test site with the following JavaScript, var i = 1; while(1) { i = -1; } which is run before any text is displayed on the page.
 The result is that the browser becomes unresponsive and the text never appears.
 When viewing the same page through JSSlow, however, the text immediately renders, the browser is responsive, and the power consumption was less than half that of the untransformed site.
 This represents the upper bound of power savings that are possible with JavaScript throttling as implemented in JSSlow.
-This result can be seen in the first row of Figure 1.
+This result can be seen in the first row of Figure 3.
 The power is reduced by 52%, which bounds the opportunity for JavaScript throttling.

-Advertising makes extensive use of JavaScript, and constitutes a large part of the user's experience of a page, a part he is unlikely to care about unless it impedes the experience of the rest of the page.
-If the ad code is buggy, it will have a large effect on the user's satisfaction.
-To evaluate the effect of JSSlow JavaScript throttling on advertisements, we manually extracted 50 ads from visits to a random subset of 10 sites from the Google's top-1000 sites (more details on this list in Section V-B) and ran them through JSSlow.
-The results are shown in the second row of Figure 1 and represent the relative power savings from throttling advertisements alone, about 10%.
-We also compared average power for the top 120 sites without any intervention and when an adblocker was used.
-We found that the adblocker would reduce power by an average of 3%, which represents the total average power of a site due to advertisements.
+Advertising makes extensive use of JavaScript, and because ad code is essentially throw-away code, it is more likely to have bugs.
+To evaluate the effect of JSSlow JavaScript throttling on advertisements, we manually extracted 50 ads from visits to a random subset of 10 sites from the Google's top-1000 sites (more details on this list in Section 5.2) and ran them through JSSlow, the results of which can be seen in the second row of Figure 3.